-Depending on the filter questions, the operator can choose multiple options, or single options.
+Depending on the filter questions, the operator can choose one or more options.
 For single option filter questions, the default is "All".
-In this case, technologies applying to all option types will be visible in the final technology table.
-For multiple option filter questions, the user can tick or untick the boxes depending on the characteristics that to be excluded, narrowing the choices that will be displayed by the technology filtering tool.
+In this case, technologies applying to all option types will be displayed in the final technology table.
+For multiple option filter questions, the user can tick or untick the boxes depending on the characteristics to be included or excluded, narrowing the technology choices that will be displayed by the technology filtering tool.

-Operator preferences Can operator provide access to site?
-(Hot work permits are required for technologies that need access to site.
-Select All if no preference) ((All) No Yes Preferred business model (Multiple options can be selected) Both instrument and data product Data product Data publicly available Instrument - to be purchased Deployment method (Multiple options can be selected) V Drone V Handheld V Helicopter V Onroad vehicle V Plane V Satellite V Satellite - Public info V Stationary Visual / Non-visual Product (Select All if no preference) ⊙ (All) Non-visual Visual
+Can operator provide access to site?
+(Hot work permits are required for echnologies that need access to site.
+Select All if no preference) Preferred business model (Multiple options can be selected)

+● (All) ✓ Both instrument and data product

+No Yes ✓ Data publicly available

+✓ Instrument - to be purchased

+Deployment method (Multiple options can be selected) ↓ Drone visual, non visual router (select in if no prejerence)

+✓ Brone ✓ Handheld (All) Non-visual

+✓ Helicopter ○ Visual

+Onroad vehicle

+✓ Plane ✓ Satellite

+✓ Satellite - Public info

+Stationary